-Named "Theresienwiese", Theresa’s Fields, a tribute to the new Crown Princess, its 31 hectares are where Munich’s Oktoberfest continues to take place over 200 years later, although it is no longer the outskirts of the city, and the Muencheners have long since shortened it to the Wiesn.
+Named "Theresienwiese", Theresa’s Meadows, a tribute to the new Crown Princess, its 31 hectares are where Munich’s Oktoberfest continues to take place over 200 years later.
+Although this is no longer the outskirts of the city, because October's unreliable weather it now opens in September, and Müncheners have long since shortened the festival's name to "Wiesn".

 The "Einzug der Wiesnwirte" dates from 1887.
 A costumed parade of around a thousand Oktoberfest workers, bands, brewers, publicans and tent owners, in decorated horse driven coaches, drays and floats, it passes through Munich to the Wiesn on the first Saturday of the festival.

-Broadcast live on German television, and looking much as it must have done long before the medium was invented, amongst others groups of "soldiers" and "riflemen" in historical uniforms, members of traditional costume societies Trachtenverein, wearing the time-honored outfits from their villages, towns and regions, Blasmusiken, "Oompah Bands" as they are sometimes known outside of Germany, decorated coaches, horses, floats, and drays, together with assorted livestock, travel along the garlanded autumn streets.
+Broadcast live on German television, and looking much as it must have done long before the medium was invented, with groups of "soldiers" and "riflemen" wearing historical uniforms.
+Members of traditional costume societies Trachtenverein wear traditional outfits from their villages, towns and regions, some pushing prams, Blasmusiken, "Oompah Bands" as they are sometimes known outside Germany, decorated coaches, horses, floats, and drays, together with assorted livestock, all travel along the garlanded autumn streets.

-Both processions are led by Munich's city mascot for the last 800 years, "Munchener Kindl", said to be the inspiration behind the Munchkins in the children’s tale The Wonderful Wizard of Oz, and who was originally portrayed as one of the monks believed to have been the first inhabitants of Munich.
-"Muenchen", the city's name in German, means "Of Monks".
+Both processions are led by Munich's city mascot for the last 800 years, "Münchener Kindl", said to be the inspiration behind the Munchkins in the children’s tale The Wonderful Wizard of Oz.
+This was originally portrayed as one of the monks who were believed to have been the first inhabitants of Munich.
+"München", the city's name in German, means "Of Monks".

-However these days Oktoberfest Muenchener Kindl is a young woman, her costume based on a monk’s habit, and chosen from amongst the daughters of those associated with the festival.
+But these days Oktoberfest Münchener Kindl is a young woman, her costume based on a monk’s habit, and she is chosen from among the daughters of organizers of the festival and brewery owners.

-As well as over 7,000,000 liters of Oktoberfest beer, which must be brewed within Munich's city limits and by far the most popular is the specially brewed "Wiesn Maerzen".
-Maerzen Bier, "March Beer", brewed in late winter and spring and with a higher alcohol content as the ingredients were adjusted to allow it to "keep", through the warm weather.
+As well as over 7,000,000 liters of Oktoberfest beer, which must be brewed within Munich's city limits and by far the most popular is the specially brewed "Wiesn Märzen".
+Märzen Bier, "March Beer", brewed in late winter and spring and with a higher alcohol content, as the ingredients are adjusted to allow it to "keep", through the warm weather.
 A 16th century Bavarian law stipulated beer could only be brewed from St. Michael's Day, 29th September, until St. George's Day, 23rd April.
 The casks were then emptied and filled with fresh beer from the newly harvested grain and hops.
-The timing, and need for empty casks, meant the concept of local autumn beer fests, and ultimately Oktoberfest, came about.
+It was the timing, and need for empty casks, which began the concept of local autumn beer fests, and ultimately Oktoberfest.

 Far more is on offer than an opportunity to sit in a tent and drink strong beer, it is an experience celebrating and highlighting Bavaria, Bavarian life and traditions.

-The Oktoberfest in Munich is a piece of living history in a 21st century world, and an experience to enjoy, remember and perhaps even to repeat.
+The Oktoberfest in Munich is a piece of living history in a 21st century world, and an experience to enjoy and remember.